 I AM LEFT WITHOUT A BATTERY, WHAT CAN I DO?

-You will need two things to get your car to start: help from another vehicle, and a cable with clips.
+You will need two things to get your car to start: help from another vehicle, and a jump lead.
 Bear in mind that the battery voltage from the other car has to be similar to your own, and you must always connect the negative terminal of the battery with the black clip, and then the red one with the positive terminal.
-Once you have started the car, drive for several kilometres so that it starts charging again.
+Once you have started the car, drive for several miles so that it starts charging again.

 The best thing is to go to First Stop specialists for a service and a proper assessment.